lunchbag/hugo-blog/content/posts/my-journey-so-far.md

 ## February - First time solo backpacking

 I went to Thailand... without my laptop!
 Shocking.
 I started in Bangkok and backpacked my way through the Eastern part of Thailand.
-I was actively trying to avoid the tourist hot spots such as Chiang Mai or Pai because I was more interested in immersing in the local culture.
+I was actively trying to avoid the tourist hot spots because I was more interested in immersing in the local culture.
 A few things that happened:

 * [I stayed at a farm where I helped herd sheep at sunrise](https://lunchbag.ca/thailand-2-week-update/),
 * [I went through a medical emergency and experience first-class medical care](https://lunchbag.ca/traveling-when-things-don-t-go-as-planned/),